France–India relations: 2015

+2025

+In February, Narendra Modi paid a three-day visit to France at the invitation of President Emmanuel Macron.
+The visit included co-chairing the Artificial Intelligence Action Summit in Paris on 10–11 February, where both leaders emphasized international collaboration to ensure AI development serves global public interest.
+This marked Modi’s sixth visit to France and followed Macron’s January 2024 visit to India as Chief Guest for the 75th Republic Day.
+In Marseille, the leaders paid tribute to Indian soldiers of World War I at the Mazargues military cemetery, jointly inaugurated the Consulate General of India, visited the port, and toured the International Thermonuclear Experimental Reactor (ITER) facility.
+The visit underscored the deepening strategic partnership between India and France across technology, diplomacy, and historical remembrance.

-March 2018 visit by French President Emmanuel Macron
+Visits by President Emmanuel Macron

+2018

-Indian Prime Minister Narendra Modi received the French President Emmanuel Macron.
-The two counterparts discussed the French-Indian relations over the years and signed multiple agreements.
-Modi commented that although the strategic partnership between the two countries is "just 20 years old, our cultural and spiritual partnership is older.
-The values of liberty, equality, and fraternity echo not just in France but have been embedded in India’s Constitution as well."
-Macron told the media, "We want India as our first strategic partner here, and we want to be India’s first strategic partner in Europe, and even the western world."
+In March 2018, Prime Minister Narendra Modi received the French President Emmanuel Macron.
+The two leaders discussed the French-Indian relations over the years, and signed multiple agreements to strengthen bilateral ties.
+Modi commented that although the strategic partnership between the two countries is "just 20 years old," the cultural and spiritual partnership is older.
+He stated that the values of liberty, equality, and fraternity echo not just in France, but have been embedded in India's Constitution as well.
+Macron told the media, "We want India as our first strategic partner here, and we want to be India's first strategic partner in Europe, and even the western world."

-In August 2019, Aparna Pande, Research fellow at the Hudson Institute, penned an article claiming that France had become India's new best friend, replacing Russia as India's closest international partner.
+In August 2019, Aparna Pande, a Research fellow at the Hudson Institute wrote an article claiming that France had become India's new best friend, replacing Russia as India's closest international partner.

+2024

+In January 2024, Macron paid a state-visit to India as the Chief Guest for the country's 75th Republic Day celebrations, marking his second visit to India.
+Macron was accompanied by a high-level delegation, including key ministers, senior officials, and industry leaders.
+As a symbol of defence ties, aircraft from the French Air and Space Force flew alongside Indian Air Force jets over Kartavya Path, and a French military contingent took part in the Republic Day parade.
+President Droupadi Murmu hosted a banquet in his honour and welcomed him to the 'At-Home' reception at Rashtrapati Bhavan.